 Master of Arts in History

-Develop historical knowledge, prepare for doctoral study and learn methods of historical research with the Master of Arts in History in Temple’s College of Liberal Arts.
+Develop historical knowledge, prepare for doctoral study and learn methods of historical research with the Master of Arts in History in Temple University’s College of Liberal Arts.
 This flexible, 30-credit graduate degree provides students with a deep understanding of major historiographical questions, with opportunities for students to tailor their curriculum based on their interests.

 History MA coursework emphasizes basic issues of history and the latest approaches of professional historians.
 This master's program is designed for full-time students to complete their coursework in two years.
 In your first year, you will study the methodological and historiographical evolution of professional history.
 In subsequent years, you can concentrate your coursework in one geographical area while also taking courses focused on other regions.
 Students have the option to write a master’s thesis, the product of their own original research, over two semesters.

 Faculty members in the History MA program specialize in the following areas.

 - Diplomatic and military history

 - History of capitalism

 - Public history

 The History MA program provides enrichment opportunities for teachers in secondary schools, students who wish to pursue history doctoral programs and professionals in various public history fields.
 Philadelphia is a rich public history environment with numerous opportunities for internships and fieldwork.